-On the action items bar of the Patches view, you can find the Export option which allows you to choose your preferred format for exporting the information available on this view.
-You can export as a PDF, XLS, or XML file.
-The filters you choose on this view will be taken into account for your exported reports.
+On the action items bar of the Patches view, you can find the Export option, allowing you to choose your preferred format for exporting the information available.
+You can export it as a PDF, XLS, or XML file.
+The filters you select on this view will be considered for your exported reports.